activitypods/activitypods/packages/events/README.md

 - If the offer is sent by the event organizer, it means he wants to give invitees the right to share this event
   - The recipients are added to the `/inviters` collection.
-  - The recipients are added to a WebACL group which can view the other invitees.
+  - The recipients are added to a WebACL group which can view the `/invitees` collection.

 #### Recipients' side effects